Design Engineering (MEng)

 All first and second year modules are compulsory and we focus particularly on foundational engineering, computing, mathematics and human factors to give you a solid scientific and design basis on which to build.
 These cover such subjects as mechanics, electronics for product and system design, computing, and mechatronics and robotics.

 The third and fourth years include a greater emphasis on advanced modules in design and engineering, and enterprise and entrepreneurship skills.
 You will have a choice of optional modules, in areas such as design rationale, human factors, and advanced engineering tools, allowing you to specialise in areas of interest.
 It may also be possible to take optional modules from other engineering degrees at Imperial.

 All students will undertake a six-month industrial placement from April in their third year.
 The placement will typically be on-site with an industrial partner and supervised jointly by the partner and Imperial.
 The placement calendar means that there is not the traditional extended holiday period between the third and fourth year.

 During the placement students will complete a body of work, which together with the profile of the company significantly enhances graduate CVs.

 To find out more please visit our industry placements page.

 In October 2017 the IED (Institution of Engineering Designers) granted accreditation to the MEng in Design Engineering at Imperial College London.
+In January 2020 IET (Institution of Engineering and Technology) also granted accreditation to the programme.
 This is a tremendous achievement and endorsement of the programme.
-The School has sought accreditation from IET (Institution of Engineering and Technology) and IMechE (Institution of Mechanical Engineers).
-The respective accreditation panels visited the School in November 2019 and the accreditation decisions will follow in the near future (we shall update this page at that time).

 To see an outline of the course content and modules please click here